 Michael W. Hodin, Ph.D. is CEO of the Global Coalition on Aging, Managing Partner at High Lantern Group, and a Fellow at Oxford University’s Harris Manchester College.
+He has spoken internationally on the topic of aging, including at G20, APEC, Davos, and the World Knowledge Forum (WKF).
 He is also a blogger on Medium.

 From 1976-80, Mike was Legislative Assistant to Senator Daniel Patrick Moynihan.
 During this period he was also a Visiting Scholar at Brookings Institution, on U.S. Foreign Economic Policy.
 He was a senior executive at Pfizer, Inc. for 30 years, where he created and then led its International Public Affairs and Public Policy operations and served on Management Boards for a number of its businesses.